Young Artists Program

 The focus of the program is on education through performance.
 Young Artists receive opportunities to perform and cover appropriate roles in all four mainstage productions and to work with world-class directors, designers and conductors.

 Young Artists receive musical coaching, attend classes in diction and acting, and are given instruction in such skills as audition techniques, role preparation and the business aspects of managing a career.
 In 2011, Glimmerglass Young Artists worked with world-renowned soprano Deborah Voigt, who joined the company as the inaugural Artist in Residence.
-American bass-baritone Eric Owens, who has performed to critical acclaim at Metropolitan, San Francisco and Washington National operas, joined the company as the 2012 Artist in Residence.
+American bass-baritone Eric Owens, who has performed to critical acclaim at Metropolitan, San Francisco and Washington National operas, joined the company as the 2012 Artist in Residence, and returned as Artist in Residence in 2015 and 2018.
 Julie and Nathan Gunn served as 2013 Artists in Residence, and Christine Goerke was the Artist in Residence for the 2014 season.
-Bass-baritone Eric Owens will joined the Festival as the 2015 Artist in Residence, and Jay Hunter Morris was the 2016 Artist in Residence.
+Jay Hunter Morris was the 2016 Artist in Residence.
 William Burden was the 2017 Artist in Residence.
-Eric Owens serves as 2018 Artist in Residence.
+2019 Artist in Residence John Corigliano is the first composer to serve in this capacity.

 During the summer, administrators from many of the world’s leading opera houses visit Glimmerglass to hear the Young Artists in performance.
 Many of the Young Artists are offered roles or representation as a result of their appearances at Glimmerglass.
 Each Young Artist performs in special concerts in the Alice Busch Opera Theater and the Pavilion next to the theater.